Semiring Provenance for B\"uchi Games: Strategy Analysis with Absorptive Polynomials: Strategies with Minimal Effort

 As a consequence of \cref{stratDominantWeakpos}, all moves after the first repeated position are determined by persistence.
 We can thus represent absorption-dominant strategies in a compact way and strengthen \cref{stratDominantFiniteEquiv} as follows.

-\begin{corollary} Let $\Gg$ be a game with $n = |V|$ positions.
+\begin{cor} Let $\Gg$ be a game with $n = |V|$ positions.
 Every winning strategy $\Ss \in \WinStrat_\Gg(v)$ that is absorption-dominant from $v$ can be uniquely represented by a subtree of the tree unraveling of height at most $n$.
-In particular, the number of absorption-dominant winning strategies is finite. \end{corollary}
+In particular, the number of absorption-dominant winning strategies is finite. \end{cor}